XTripsy/XTripsy/README.md

           <strong>Architecture:</strong>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Unreal Gameplay Framework
         </div>
         <br />
-      <em>A fast-paced FPS built as a C++-only challenge in Unreal Engine.
+      <em>A fast-paced FPS built as a C++ only challenge in Unreal Engine.
 The objective was to implement all gameplay logic without Blueprints, forcing a deep dive into the Unreal Gameplay Framework (GameMode, PlayerController, etc.).
 All 2D pixel assets were also created independently for this project.</em>
           <p align="center">
             <a href="games/neo-strife/NeoStrife.md" target="_blank">
               <b>View Detail</b>